anindyar/dmProxy/README.md

 Step 1.
 -------
-Download dmProxy or simply do a git clone of this folder.
+Download `dmProxy.sh` or simply do a git clone of this folder.
 I recommend to do it in a folder like /opt/dmProxy.
 But you are welcome to use your imagination.

 Step 2.
 -------